How does admission to the Honors College in the Junior or Sophomore years work?

 You will have the opportunity to receive funding for your research through two research grants.
 The Senior Honors Thesis Research Grant Application is available from the Honors College office.
 The Phil Beta Kappa Senior Thesis Research Grants are given in the fall on the basis of the quality of the proposed research.
 You could receive $250 towards your research project.
 The James Rambeau Honors Thesis Research Grant in the Humanities is also awarded at the same time.

-In the Spring Semester of your fourth year, you typically take: Sociology 496H Honors Independent Study (3 Credits) Working with your thesis supervisor, you will complete your thesis during the spring semester.
-Around April 1, you will defend your thesis in an oral examination attended by your thesis supervisor and the Honors Advisor.
+Working with your thesis supervisor, you will complete your thesis during the spring semester.
+Around April 1, you will defend your thesis in an oral examination attended by your thesis supervisor and the Honors Adviser.
 You then make necessary revisions to the thesis before delivering a final copy to the Schreyer Honors College on the last class day (typically at the end of April).
-This is a typical schedule, but individual students have many different needs so that changes in this typical schedule are quite common.
-The Honors Advisor is always available for consultation as you plan your academic schedule, think about choosing a thesis topic and thesis supervisor, and work on your thesis itself.